-The Gainsborough Bath Spa is located in the heart of the historic city of Bath, but it’s no ordinary city hotel with access to natural thermal waters, extensive spa facilities and a calming atmosphere.
+The Gainsborough Bath Spa is located in the heart of the historic city of Bath, but with access to natural thermal waters, extensive spa facilities and a calming atmosphere, it’s no ordinary city hotel.
 LUX checks in for a midweek stay

 Follow LUX on Instagram: luxthemagazine

 The YTL group (to which The Gainsborough belongs) is known for its acute attention to detail.
 Added to the top-notch valet service, all the rooms, regardless of category, have complimentary mini-bars stocked with artisanal snacks and juices, and the bathrooms are filled with an abundance of good-sized Aromatherapy Associates toiletries and fitted with underfloor heating.

 The rooms are smart, modern and spacious, decorated in a soothing colour palette of duck-egg blue and gold with varying layouts.
 We stayed in a two bedroom suite, which takes the form of a maisonette with a double room and bathroom upstairs, and an additional double (or twin) room downstairs with a small sitting room.
 Both beds were exceptionally soft with piles of pillows, but the downstairs room was somewhat lacking in natural light whilst the rest of the suite benefited from towering ceilings and huge windows.